Archives West Finding Aid

 2: Profiles, Articles, and Interviews

 This sub-series contains an assortment of magazines and publications featuring McGuane or his work.
-Some reviews are included among these materials, but they are not clearly identified, and interspersed with other profiles and press coverage about McGuane.
+Some reviews are included among these materials, but they are not clearly identified and are interspersed with other profiles and press coverage about McGuane's life and work.
+It also features several recorded interviews with McGuane at media outlets like NPR as well as regional cultural institutions like the Montana Historical Society and the University of Wyoming.

 McGuane's work received a strong following among readers in France, which is reflected in the numerous French publications on McGuane's literary career included in this sub-series.